sumotoy/RA8875/README.md

 - Support for enhanced SPI for DUE.
 - Support for alternative enhanched wire library for Teensy 3,3.1 and LC.
 - Support for the second SPI channel for Teensy LC.
+- **Compatible with ESP8266!
+Yes!
+It will work with this tiny chip!!!**
 - And more to come....

 ##### Beta changes: